What is an external audit?

 2) Financial Statement Audit

-Examining financial statements to make that they accurately depict the state of the company's finances, including the cash flow, balance sheet, and income statement. testing and sampling financial transactions to ensure they are genuine, accurate, and compliant with accounting regulations. confirming that the revenue recognition practices of the business adhere to applicable accounting rules.
+Examining financial statements to make that they accurately depict the state of the company's finances, including the cash flow, balance sheet, and income statement.
+Testing and sampling financial transactions to ensure they are genuine, accurate, and compliant with accounting regulations.
+Confirming that the revenue recognition practices of the business adhere to applicable accounting rules.

-3) Internal Controls Evaluation:
+3) Internal Controls Evaluation

 4) Compliance with Laws and Regulations